avestamh/Bankruptcy_prediction/README.md

 - Use NLP to extract risks from economic/news alerts.

 ### Supplier Stability Dashboard
 - Create a Flask/Dash dashboard to display supplier risk (color-coded indicators).
+And integrate it with LLMs such as GPT4

 ![image2](https://github.com/user-attachments/assets/f51a277d-2467-4c49-83ea-c33757465857)